 Below the curved shapes, draw the eyes.
 Each eye will be two curved lines.
 Let the top line of each sight extend beyond the bottom line on both sides.

-From the corner of each eye, several curved lines extend to form the bridge of the nose.
-Draw a closed, curved "T" using several curved lines to create the brow stripes.
+The Tiger's nose: From the corner of each eye, several curved lines extend to form the bridge of the nose.
+The Tiger's muzzle: Draw a closed, curved "T" using several curved lines to create the brow stripes.

 Draw many curved lines from the top of the mouth downward.
 To shape teeth, allow the lines to meet in sharp points.
 The far left and far correct teeth should be longer than the others.
 Be very careful when you start the first tooth of the fawn; it may bite you.